 In 2017, Northern Dynasty and Pebble Partnership developed a development plan to initiate the Federal permitting process under NEPA.
 That plan was submitted to USACE in December 2017 and its updated version is presented in the FEIS.
-The 2021 PEA discloses the results of the financial analysis of the plan contained in the FEIS.
+The 2021 PEA disclosed the results of the financial analysis of the plan contained in the FEIS.
 Additional details for the plan will be required if and when the Project proceeds through State permitting.
-The 2021 PEA also assesses future potential expansion scenarios for the Project, utilizing additional Mineral Resource and recognizing that any future development would require Federal and State permitting.
+The 2021PEA also assessed future potential expansion scenarios for the Project, utilizing additional Mineral Resource and recognizing that any future development would require Federal and State permitting.
+The 2022 PEA updates the 2021 PEA to incorporate the effect of the recently announced Royalty and the current status of the project permitting.